 How to build a job-winning administrative cover letter

-In this guide, we will teach you 5 key steps to writing an administrative cover letter.
+In this guide, we'll teach you 5 key steps to writing an administrative cover letter.
 Keep reading to learn all about:

 - Crafting a killer administrative cover letter header & headline